Sainte-Thérèse, Quebec: Economy

 The city was for several decades the home of Sicard Industries, the biggest maker of snow blowers in the world.

 There is also a Paccar plant that manufactures light and medium-duty Kenworth and Peterbilt trucks.

 Home and garden company, Botanix, originate from Sainte-Thérèse.
 Founders and brothers, Guy and Wilfred Dion, started a business that would become Pavage Dion and Centre du Jardin Dion.
 Groupe Rona stepped in and expanded the company to become one of the largest landscaping and flower company in Québec.

 Sainte-Thérèse formerly had a number of piano factories, including Pianos Lesage.

 Before the General Motors plant arrival in 1966 (in neighbouring Ste-Thérèse Ouest, now Boisbriand), Agricultural and equipment company Machineries Dion was the biggest employer of the region.
-Steel combines were design and produce from 1940 and beyond.
-Steel foundry, state of the art workshop, cast iron parts and ingenious thinking made Machineries Dion a leader in the equipment market.
+Steel combines were designed and produced from 1940 and beyond.
+Steel foundry, state of the art workshop, cast iron parts, and ingenious thinking made Machineries Dion a leader in the equipment market.
 Inventors of the first pull-type forage harvester in the world with macerating rolls for hay and corn (invented in the 1970s, which would later become important in a Claas vs John Deere proprietary patent lawsuit).
-After the initial success, more divisions would emerge; concrete silos, maple syrup extraction equipment and agricultural technology development soon followed.
+After the initial success, more divisions would emerge; concrete silos, maple syrup extraction equipment, and agricultural technology development soon followed.